 When we consider the fact that the average person shares around 9 pieces of content online each day, the digital breadcrumbs left behind are vast.

 Savvy brands are looking towards social media to piece the breadcrumbs together and build more reliable profiles of their target market, better predict their next move and optimise the customer journey and targeting capabilities.
-Consumer Insights Tools like Linkfluence and Meltwater's consumer insights solution provide you with such data.
+Consumer Insights Tools like Meltwater's consumer insights solution provide you with such data.

 Examples of audience insights you can track based on social media behaviour

 - Interests, wants, needs and values